damballah/cmcapi/README_EN.md

  - percent_change_24h
  - percent_change_7d

-# Version Python et Installation
+# Python Version and Installation

- - Développer pour le Python 3.6.4 (Linux et Windows)
+ - Develop for Python 3.6.4 (Linux and Windows)
- - L'installation est à l'ancienne, copier le fichier [cmcapi.py](https://github.com/damballah/cmcapi/blob/master/cmcapi.py) à la racine de votre projet, tout simplement.
+ - The installation is old-school, copy the [cmcapi.py](https://github.com/damballah/cmcapi/blob/master/cmcapi.py) file to the root of your project, simply.

-## Utilisation
+## use

-Une fois le fichier  [cmcapi.py](https://github.com/damballah/cmcapi/blob/master/cmcapi.py) copié à la racine de votre projet, éditer votre fichier Python principal, et appelez le module de la façon suivante :
+Once the  [cmcapi.py](https://github.com/damballah/cmcapi/blob/master/cmcapi.py) file is copied to the root of your project, edit your main Python file, and call the module as follows:

 **`from cmcapi import cmc`**

-## Créer un nouvel objet *cmc*
+## Create a new *cmc* object
-Pour initialiser un nouvel objet ***cmc***, il vous suffit de suivre cette exemple avec le bitcoin :
+To initialize a new ***cmc*** object, just follow this example with the bitcoin:

 **`btc=cmc("btc","usd")`**

-Vous n'êtes pas obligé de saisir en paramètre la devise "*usd*" et vous pouvez laisser celui ci vide.
+You do not have to enter the "*usd*" currency as a parameter and you can leave it empty.

-exemple : **`btc=cmc("btc","")`**
+example: **`btc=cmc("btc","")`**

-Néanmoins par défaut, les informations seront en *usd*, vous pouvez choisir entre les devises communes suivantes :
+Nevertheless by default, the information will be in *usd*, you can choose between the following common currencies:

 *AUD, BRL, CAD, CHF, CLP, CNY, CZK, DKK, EUR, GBP, HKD, HUF, IDR, ILS, INR, JPY, KRW, MXN, MYR, NOK, NZD, PHP, PKR, PLN, RUB, SEK, SGD, THB, TRY, TWD*.

-Et pour les devises crypto, les suivantes : *ZAR, BTC, ETH XRP, LTC, BCH*.
+And for the crypto currencies, the following ones: *ZAR, BTC, ETH XRP, LTC, BCH*.

-## Un cas concret dans l'utilisation
+## A concrete case in use

-Je désire récupérer le taux de change depuis 24h sur de l'Ethereum :
+I want to retrieve the exchange rate for 24 hours on Ethereum:

     eth=cmc("eth","eur")
     chg24=eth.change24h
     print(chg24)

-Résultat à la date du 27/10/2018 à 10:52 ---> 0.42
+Result on the date 27/10/2018 at 10:52 ---> 0.42

 ## Exemple complet avec toutes les informations récupérables et converties en euro sur le XRP
-Copiez-collez l'exemple suivant pour tester **cmcapi** où téléchargez directement le fichier [test.py](https://github.com/damballah/cmcapi/blob/master/test.py).
+Copy and paste the following example to test **cmcapi** where you can directly download the [test.py](https://github.com/damballah/cmcapi/blob/master/test.py) file.

     from cmcapi import cmc